Course Outline

 - Sampling rate matching with application – why it matters in business?

 - What is a sensor network?
-What is Ad-hoc network ?
+What is an Ad-hoc network?

 - Wireless vs. Wireline network